 In support of their request, the lessees asserted that because of the legal and regulatory provisions adopted in the context of the fight against the COVID-19 pandemic, they were deprived of the enjoyment of the leased property and thus were not liable for payment of rent, or alternatively for payment of the entirety of the rent.

-To accommodate the request of the lessees, the court applied in a particular way a legal concept specific to synallagmatic contracts: “risk theory “.
+To accommodate the request of the lessees, the judges applied in a particular way a legal concept specific to synallagmatic contracts: “risk theory “.
+On 21 January 2021, the Luxembourg justice of the peace once again applied risk theory in another case to exonerate a tenant from rent payments.

-Pursuant to Article 3 of the Pacte logement 1.0, in the event of disposition in return for payment, municipalities benefit from a right of preemption, particularly on all unbuilt parcels in developed zones or zones to be developed in the municipality.
+Pursuant to Article 3 of Law of 22 October 2008, as amended (“housing pact law”), in the event of disposition in return for payment, municipalities benefit from a right of preemption, particularly on all unbuilt parcels in developed zones or zones to be developed in the municipality.

 Under the same article, the preemption right can only be exercised with a view to the realisation of housing for low-income persons or the realisation of works on public roads or equipment, or work aimed at constructing municipal equipment.